-at high-level meetings carries real political weight; that senior officials can, at least to a certain extent, believe what they tell each other in such venues; and that they are not free to just walk away from the verbal assurances they give by claiming that they are not legally binding because no agreement had been signed.
+that what Baker himself referred to in his February 9 meeting with Gorbachev as "assurances" were morally binding or politically binding, and that the West reneged on verbal promises its leaders had made at that time.
+And no one really thinks that the words high officials utter do not commit them to anything until they are put into a signed agreement; if that were the case, meaningful exchanges between top officials would scarcely be possible.
+The assumption has to be that what is said at high-level meetings carries real political weight; that high officials can, at least to a certain extent, believe what they tell each other in such venues; and that they are not free to just walk away from the verbal assurances they give by claiming that they are not legally binding because no agreement had been signed.
 For otherwise purely verbal exchanges could not play anything like the role they do in international political life.

-The general point here is quite familiar, even from everyday life; and to support it, many historical examples could be cited.
-Shifrinson, for example, in arguing that purely verbal assurances are often taken as binding, points to the example of the Cuban missile crisis.69 This, in fact, is a good case in point: although no formal agreement was ever signed, President John Kennedy certainly did view his pledge to withdraw the Jupiter missiles from Turkey as binding.
-The U.S. government, moreover, and the Soviet Union as well, considered the understanding they had reached at the end of the crisis about future Soviet military deliveries to Cuba to be binding even years later, even though it had not been codified in an unambiguous, signed, written agreement.70 But probably the best case in point relates to the fact that verbal assurances given in 1945 relating to Western access to Berlin through the Soviet zone were taken as binding.
+The general point here is quite familiar, even from everyday life, and to support it many historical examples could be cited.
+Shifrinson, for example, in arguing that purely verbal assurances are often taken as binding, points to the example of the Cuban missile crisis.
+This, in fact, is a good case in point: although no formal agreement was ever signed, President John Kennedy certainly did view his pledge to withdraw the Jupiter missiles from Turkey as binding.
+The U.S. government, moreover, and the USSR as well, considered the understanding they had reached at the end of the crisis about future Soviet military deliveries to Cuba to be binding even years later, even though it had not been codified in an unambiguous, signed, written agreement.
+But probably the best case in point relates to the fact that verbal assurances given in 1945 relating to Western access to Berlin through the Soviet zone were taken as binding.
 President Franklin Roosevelt did not insist on negotiating a formal, written guarantee of U.S. access rights.
-Like Gorbachev in 1990, Roosevelt seems to have felt that the U.S.-Soviet relationship needed to be based on mutual trust, and that to insist on written guarantees would be taken as evidence of distrust and might make it harder to develop the kind of relationship he wanted.71 As it turned out, U.S. access rights were assured by a verbal agreement that the American and British commanders in Germany had worked out with their Soviet counterpart on June 29, 1945.
-That was followed about ten days later by a written agreement relating not to Berlin but to Vienna; but that agreement was thought to cover Berlin as well, "since by repeated statements the Soviet representatives had asserted that these principles applied to Berlin as well as Vienna."72 Although there was no written agreement relating specifically to Berlin, the Americans took that Soviet promise as
+Like Gorbachev in 1990, Roosevelt seems to have felt that the Soviet-American relationship needed to be based on mutual trust, and that to insist on written guarantees would be taken as evidence of distrust and might make it harder to develop the kind of relationship he wanted.
+As it turned out, U.S. access rights were assured by a verbal agreement that the American and British commanders in Germany had worked out with their Soviet counterpart on June 29, 1945.
+That was followed about ten days later by a written agreement relating not to Berlin but to Vienna; but that agreement was thought to cover Berlin as well, "since by repeated statements the Soviet representatives had asserted that these principles applied to Berlin as well as

-^{69.} Shifrinson, "Deal or No Deal?" p.
+76 Shifrinson, "Deal or No Deal?" (link), p.
 18.

-^{70.} See David G. Newsom, The Soviet Brigade in Cuba: A Study in Political Diplomacy (Bloomington: Indiana University Press, 1987), pp. 25-26.
+77 See David Newsom, The Soviet Brigade in Cuba: A Study in Political Diplomacy (Bloomington: Indiana University Press, 1987), pp. 25-26.
+Newsom was Under Secretary of State for Political Affairs at the time of the 1979 Soviet "combat brigade" in Cuba affair.

-^{71.} On Roosevelt and Berlin, see Robert Murphy, Diplomat Among Warriors (Garden City, N.Y.: Doubleday, 1964), pp. 261-263.
+78 On Roosevelt and Berlin, see Robert Murphy, Diplomat Among Warriors (Garden City, NY: Doubleday, 1964), pp. 261-63.